SuperFola/blog/content/posts/implementing_an_intermediate_representation.md

 };
 ```

-The rest is pretty straightfoward: instead of having the **Compiler** output bytecode directly, it now outputs IR entities, and a new **IRCompiler** has been introduced.
+The rest is pretty straightforward: instead of having the **Compiler** output bytecode directly, it now outputs IR entities, and a new **IRCompiler** has been introduced.
 All it has to do is map an IR entity to its instruction, and turn it into a `Word` so that it can be written to disk.

 An important step is to compute the labels addresses so that we can generate correct `JUMP`, `POP_JUMP_IF_TRUE` and `POP_JUMP_IF_FALSE` instructions: